devcode1981/File-Provider-Storage/doc/howto/runner.md

 but an address like `10.x.x.x`, `172.16.x.x` or `192.168.x.x` is normally the right one.

-NOTE: If you want to use a Docker executor on macOS, see [the section below on Docker for Mac](#docker-for-mac).
+NOTE: If you want to use a Docker executor, see [the section below](#docker-executor).

 Now run GDK: `gdk start`.
 Navigate to `http://<ip>:3000/gitlab-org/gitlab-test`.
 If the URL doesn't work, repeat the last step and pick a different IP.